-Sharp, sudden pains in the bicep muscle may suggest a strain or even a tear of the bicep.
-This can sometimes be easy to identify -- swelling and inflammation is common, and even a partially torn bicep will be unable to perform at the same levels as it normally would.
-If you have suffered one of these, it is important to meet with a trainer or doctor to have the injury looked at.
-These injuries can be healed, but they take much longer and could lead to scar tissue development in the bicep.
+Sharp, sudden pains in the bicep muscle may suggest a strain or even partial biceps tear.
+A muscle strain would most likely produce pain in the middle of your biceps muscle.
+This can sometimes be easy to identify — swelling and inflammation is common, and even a partially torn bicep will be unable to perform at the same levels as it normally would.
+You will likely also experience biceps pain when extending your arm.

 If you have a strain or possible muscle tear, it is important to meet with a trainer or doctor to have the injury looked at.
 Muscle strains or partial biceps tears could lead to scar tissue development during the healing process.